Nissan Leaf practicality & boot space

 The rear seats split 60:40 and when fully folded down, increase space to 1,176 litres, but the depth of the boot means there’s a big step and no flat floor which may limit useability.

-Leafs fitted with the Bose stereo upgrade (standard on the Tekna) have slightly less luggage capacity due to the installation of additional equipment in the boot.
-There’s no storage beneath the Leaf’s bonnet, as there is in some electric cars.
+Leafs fitted with the Bose stereo upgrade (standard on the Tekna model) have slightly less luggage capacity due to the installation of additional equipment in the boot.
+Finally, there’s no storage beneath the Leaf’s bonnet, as there is in some electric cars.